 Despite appearances, this commentary in no way disparages one of history's most perceptive and rational naturalists and, by the way, also a taxonomist.
 Darwin's contribution was singular towards bringing then 'Natural Theology' belatedly into the Age of Enlightenment.

-But, while rational in its evident appeal to Newton's notions of motions, Darwin's evolutionary theory overshot the mark.
+Also, the legacy of NS overshadows and oversimplifies the breadth and depth of Darwin's natural history theorizing.
+But, while rational in its evident appeal to Newton's notions of motions, NS overshot the mark.
 Indeed, environmental forces influence the course of evolution, but they are not behind the wheel.
-Post-Newtonian metamorphoses of mathematics, physics, and astronomy do not diminish Newton, and neither should new evolutionary theory diminish Darwin.
+But just as post-Newtonian metamorphoses of mathematics, physics, and astronomy do not diminish Newton, neither should new evolutionary theory diminish Darwin (cf. Longo and Montévil, 2014: Chapter 1).

 Unfortunately, mainstream tree-based macroevolutionary theory does not seem to be advancing beyond Newtonian mechanics.
-Nürk et al.'s (2019) new 'Evolutionary Arena' (EA) platform, for (and not to single out this) example, provides not a new way of thinking about evolution, but a new way of thinking the old way.
+Nürk et al.'s (2019) new 'Evolutionary Arena' (EA) platform, for example, provides not a new way of thinking about evolution, but a new way of thinking the old way.
 If anything, EA seems to be retrogressive, apt to overshoot Newton's orbit on a collision course with astrology.
-In particular, based on discussion in Hershkovitz (2018b, 2019), it seems inevitable that conclusions will vary wildly depending upon, e.g., which few among infinite 'arena' parameters are analyzed, which is used among several artificially linearized phylogenies, which is used among various age estimate extremes, how among different ways phenotypic, genotypic, and environmental variables are described/measured, and which 'method' is applied.
+In particular, based on discussion in Hershkovitz (2018b, 2019), it seems inevitable that conclusions will vary wildly depending upon, e.g., which few among infinite 'arena' parameters are analyzed, which are applied among several artificially linearized phylogenies, age estimate extremes, different ways of describing/measuring phenotypic, genotypic, and environmental variables, and, of course, 'method.'
 And this will be true even in the case that evolution is strictly stochastic.
 Between this and ignoring autopoiesis and chaos and hierarchy theory, in terms of predictive power, EA might just as well incorporate the celestial charts on the day the taxa were 'born.'